neil-yechenwei/terraform-provider-azurerm/website/docs/r/template_spec_version.html.markdown

 An `artifact` block exports the following:

 * `path` - (Required) The safe relative path of the template artifact in File System.
-Changing this forces a new Template Spec Version to be created.

 * `template_content` - (Required) The content of the linked template which is associated with main template.
-Changing this forces a new Template Spec Version to be created.

 ## Attributes Reference